rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 The bookmarklet
 ---------------

-A bookmarklet is used to load the widget from our server, and this is the code:
+A bookmarklet loads the widget from our server, and this is the code:

     {% highlight javascript %}